NashidC/Soothe/README.md

 - [ ] User can play small games built into the app.
 - [ ] Adding a new *trusted contact* should alert them that they were added as a *trusted contact* and ask for permission to send texts.
 - [ ] Figure out other methods of contacting a *trusted contact* besides text (ie. email).
+- [ ] Learning users resting and active heart rates to better determine what heart rate can be considered "a spike".

 ## Video Walkthrough